 Animal care and use

-Virgin female C57BL/6J mice were obtained from Jackson Laboratory (RRID IMSR_JAX:000664).
+Female C57BL/6J mice were obtained from Jackson Laboratory (RRID IMSR_JAX:000664).
 All animals were maintained on a, 12-hour light/dark (12 dark (ZT12, 6pm):12 light (ZT0, 6am); ZT = zeitgeber time) cycle in a temperature and humidity-controlled room.
 After one week of acclimatization, they were single-housed and were assigned to feeding groups.
 Dams were randomized to either early time-restricted feeding (eTRF) or ad libitum (AL) feeding during gestation (n 8= eTRF, 9=AL).
+This study was completed in two independent cohorts of animals.
+The phenotypes noted in offspring were highly consistent between cohorts.
+Therefore, data shown is the combined total from cohorts one and two and statistical tests do not include effects of cohort in the model.
 Dams fed AL had 24-hour access to a chow diet (NCD, Picolab Laboratory Rodent diet, 5L0D; 5% of Calories from fat, 24% from protein, 71% from carbohydrates).
 Dams fed eTRF had 6 hours of NCD food access during the early dark cycle (ZT 14-ZT 20).
 Water was provided ad libitum throughout the study to both experimental groups.
 After one week of either AL or eTRF feeding (beginning age 120 days), age-matched males were introduced into cages for breeding.
 Males were kept in the cage until a copulatory plug was detected.
 Daily, dams were transferred to a clean cage at ZT20, allowing for a cage free of food for eTRF animals and similar levels of handling between experimental groups.
 After birth, all dams switched to AL and were maintained on this diet until weaning at postnatal day (PND) 21.5.
 Therefore, any phenotype in the offspring is attributable to modifications to the pre-gestational/gestational diet.
-Results are shown for 2 cohorts of animals that have been combined.
 All experimental protocols were reviewed and approved by The University of Michigan Institutional Animal Care and Use Committee.

 Offspring growth and food intake monitoring

 Pups born were weighed and counted within 24 hours of birth.
-Litters were reduced to 4 pups (2 male, 2 female, when possible) at PND 3.5 to standardize milk supply among litters.
+Litters were reduced to 4 pups (2 male, 2 female, when possible) at PND 3.5 to standardize milk supply between litters.
 At PND 21.5, offspring were weighed and body composition was assessed using EchoMRI 2100 (EchoMRI) before being weaned by sex and maternal feeding regimen and housed 4-5 per cage (eTRF males = 11, eTRF females = 19, AL males = 16, AL females =17).
 Offspring were given AL access to NCD until PND 70.
 Food intake and body composition were assessed weekly.
 Food intake is represented as an average per animal per day.
 After PND 70, all animals began AL 45% High Fat, High Sucrose Diet (HFHS; Research Diets D12451; 45% Fat/ 20% Protein/ 35% Carbohydrate).
+Weekly body composition and food intake measurement continued during HFHS feeding.

 Insulin Tolerance and Glucose Tolerance Testing